graeme-lockley/notebook-viewer-2/public/sck.md

 }
 ```

 Secondly we require a generator that provides positive integers only.
-As above this is a is limited to the range ${tex`0...1500}.
+As above this is limited to the range ${tex`0 \dots 1500`}.

 ``` js x
 POSITIVE_INTEGERS = integerInRange(0, 1500)
 ```

 ``` js x view
 {
   const content = Array(50).fill(0).map((_, i) => ({x: i + 1, y: POSITIVE_INTEGERS()}));